zenariworks/obsidian-asana-issue/docs-gen/docs/configuration/search-default-columns.md

 ---
 # Search default columns

-This section allows to define the default columns to show with the [jira-search component](/docs/configuration/search-default-columns).
+This section allows to define the default columns to show with the [asana-search component](/docs/configuration/search-default-columns).

 - Select from the drop down menu the column to display
 - Choose if you want the column to be displayed in compact ![compact-icon](/img/compact-icon.png) or extended ![extended-icon](/img/extended-icon.png) mode